sgkim126/peer/README.md

 ## Privacy and cost

 `peer` sends the reviewed code and any supplied review context to the selected model provider.
-Do not review material that the provider is not permitted to receive, and provide API keys through environment variables instead of storing them in `.peer/config.toml`.
+Do not review material that the provider is not permitted to receive, and make sure commits submitted for review do not contain passwords, API tokens, or other secrets that must not be disclosed.

 The reported cost is an estimate calculated from token usage and the prices in the local configuration.
 Actual billing may differ.